 - We do not tolerate equipment failure or poor connection.
 If the audio / video setup is not working, or anything about it can be improved, we raise a flag with operations immediately and prioritize getting it fixed.

-- We are present on our discord server whenever possible : Being on discord helps us work seamlessly in small teams, and helps us maximize our frictionless, unscheduled 1:1 synchronous communication.
+- We are present on our Discord server when possible.
+Being on Discord helps us work seamlessly in small teams and maximizes frictionless, unscheduled 1:1 synchronous communication.
 It keeps our engine well oiled.

 Our Work Setup

 - We recommend a dedicated work space wherever possible.
 We recommend two machines / screens where possible, one for your main work and one for always-on presence (can be a mobile device)

 - We have fast internet (75Mbs down / 10MBs up minimum) where we work.